You can’t admire this painting in a famous museum, but it’s hard to deny its significance in art history.

 The Blue Rider is a pretty small but very significant painting with blue elements by Wassily Kandinsky, a man who only accidentally became an artist.

 The Russian artist originally pursued a career in law and economics and easily earned his degree in these fields at the University of Moscow.

-He was so successful in the professional career that he was offered to become a professor at the University of Dorpat in modern-day Estonia.
+He was so successful in his professional career that he was offered to become a professor at the University of Dorpat in modern-day Estonia.

 He started painting himself at the age of 30 and eventually moved to Munich to pursue a career as an artist in 1896.
 He completed this remarkable painting in 1903.